viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 weight: 10
 type: "docs"
 tags: ["server", "rdk", "extending viam", "modular resources", "components", "services"]
-description: "The key concepts behind how Viam's resource APIs and models are uniquely namespaced, modular resource management, and limitations with the RDK."
+description: "The key concepts behind how Viam's resource APIs and models are uniquely namespaced and modular resource management with the RDK."
 no_list: true
 ---